sam-cole-vfunction/vFunction-Workshop-MH1/content/10_Setup/_index.aws.md

    ![vFunction Server](/images/vFunctionServer.png)

-You are now ready to proceed to Learning.
+You are now ready to proceed to the workshop.

 ![vFunction Logo](/images/vFunction.png)